BestTimesToVisit.com Logo

 Top Things to Do

-Rent a sailboat or join a guided tour to glide across the shimmering waters of Lake Starnberg as the sun dips below the horizon.
-The play of colors on the water and the distant Alps creates a truly magical, unforgettable panorama.
+Embrace the quintessential Bavarian lake experience by chartering a sailboat or joining a guided tour to glide across the shimmering waters as the sun dips below the horizon.
+The gentle lapping of waves and the warm hues painting the sky create an unforgettable, tranquil escape.

 See all 7 things to do →